 - Have a date that you come to exchange.

 Besides the fact that you’re cutting a TON of circles or whatever — they are absoutely great!
 Well worth the time you put in.

 For me, I don’t demand my kids are silent in my meetings.
 Most of them are attended by mothers, some of which like to color with her or reminice about when they had to bring their own kids to meetings.

 1. Polly pockets, and i’m talking the old cool kind.
-NOW, these have a lot of pieces, which is OK if we are sitting at a table.
+NOW, these have a lot of small pieces, which is OK if we are sitting at a table.
 She LOVES these.
 I found them all at Goodwill and they have been a wonderful find.
-Matchbox cars would be the boy version of these.
+Matchbox or small cars would be the boy version of these.

 2. Paper dolls — or, I have found some magnetic doll sets that are really neat.

 3. Coloring — color wonder is great.
 I try not to bring markers to church, but I allow them at meetings (especially color wonder).

 4. Tiny dolls — any kind.
 The girl loves to pretend and these don’t make much noise.